Different types of Abacus and their uses

 Binary Abacus model

-Recent developments have shown that abacus is no longer limited to perform arithmetic operations.
-It can also be use to explain how computers manipulate numbers.
-Binary Abacus performs one such function by teaching conversion of decimals into binary.
-A series of beads in parallel wires are arranged on three separate rows, with each bead representing counter as “on” and “off” or “1” or “0”.
+Recent developments have shown that the abacus is no longer limited to performing arithmetic operations.
+It can also be used to explain how computers manipulate numbers.
+Binary Abacus performs one such function by teaching the conversion of decimals into binary.
+A series of beads in parallel wires are arranged on three separate rows, with each bead representing a counter as “on” and “off” or “1” or “0”.

 8. Cranmer Abacus

-Cranmer Abacus is actually a modification of exisiting abacus to support learners with vision disability.
+Cranmer Abacus is actually a modification of the existing abacus to support learners with vision disabilities.
 This abacus was developed by Tim Cranmer.
-The abacus allows the learners to manipulate the beads that would lead to more in depth understanding of numbers than using calculators.
-This can be used in calculating numbers that involve arithmetic processes like addition, subtraction, multiplication, division, and to calculate square roots and cube roots as well.
+The abacus allows the learners to manipulate the beads which would lead to a more in-depth understanding of numbers than using calculators.
+This can be used in calculating numbers that involve arithmetic processes like addition, subtraction, multiplication, and division, and to calculate square roots and cube roots as well.

 Leave a Comment